Powerlearnproject/se-day1-assignment-osumahezra/README.md

 **Tools for Automation:** Postman (API testing), Selenium, JUnit, and TestNG are commonly used.

 **Example:**
-Testing how a payment processing module interacts with a bank’s API to verify transactions.
+Testing how a payment processing module interacts with a bank's API to verify transactions.

 **3. System Testing**
 System testing evaluates the complete software application as a whole, ensuring it meets functional and non-functional requirements.